TN govt fully involved in corruption, alleges Goyal | Politics

 - India

-The Minister of Commerce and Industry, Consumer Affairs, Food and Public Distribution said the DMK was so scared of the Centre that it was not even affixing the photograph of Prime Minister Narendra Modi on the central government schemes in the state.
+The Minister of Commerce and Industry, Consumer Affairs, Food and Public Distribution said the DMK was 'so scared' of the Centre that it was not even affixing the photograph of Prime Minister Narendra Modi on the central government schemes being implemented in the state.

-He was speaking at the inauguration of stalls of central government schemes for public outreach and beneficiaries meeting here.
+He was speaking at the inauguration of stalls of central government schemes as part of public outreach here.

-The DMK government was 'so scared' of the Prime Minister that they would not allow people to affix photograph of him in any of the Centre's welfare schemes since people will start liking Narendra Modi after seeing his image, he alleged.

-Alleging that the state government was trying to prevent all the central government schemes from reaching the poor, he urged his party workers to making sure all the schemes go to the right beneficiaries.
+Alleging that the state government was trying to prevent all the union government's schemes from reaching the poor, he urged his party workers to making sure all the initiatives go to the beneficiaries.

 Charging the state ministers with using 'foul language' while criticising Modi, Goyal said, ''He is not Prime Minister of one party, he is the Prime Minister of the country.'' ''Have you ever heard me or (BJP Tamil Nadu President) Annamalai using abusive language even while addressing the DMK leaders?'' he asked the gathering.